ZJA-star/Files-of-paper/README.md

-The data are integrate into the a file
+The relevant data and parameters are integrate into the a file